ntxinh/AspNetCore-DDD/README.md

 }
 ```

-- LocalDB is a packaging mechanism for SQL Server Express Edition, and is only available for Windows, use [Docker Images](https://hub.docker.com/_/microsoft-mssql-server) for Linux / macOS
+- LocalDB is a packaging mechanism for SQL Server Express Edition, and is only available for Windows, use [Microsoft SQL Server](https://hub.docker.com/_/microsoft-mssql-server) or [Azure SQL Edge](https://hub.docker.com/_/microsoft-azure-sql-edge) for Linux / macOS

 - `secrets.json` for Linux / macOS: